ellysh/video-game-bots/InGameBots/process-memory-analysis.md

 ![ColorPix](colorpix.png)

 We will looking for a variable in memory that matches the X coordinate of a selected pixel on a screen.
-This value is displayed in the application's window and underscored by a red line in the screenshot.
+This value is displayed in the application's window and underlined by a red line in the screenshot.

 It is important to emphasize that you should not close the ColorPix application during all process of analysis.
 If you close and restart the application you should start to search variable from the beginning.